reimagined/resolve/README.md

 ## **Packages**

-reSolve includes the following libraries which can be used independently or all together:
+reSolve includes the following libraries which can be used independently or all together.

 App generator libraries:
 * [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app)